-Democrats believe that the War on Terror began as a blunder committed by the Bush administration, even an _invention _of the Bush administration, rather than an actual war that was declared on America by Osama bin Laden and the global forces of Islamofascism.
-This was the point of the celebrated statement candidate John Edwards made in 2007, during the presidential primary campaign: “The war on terror is a slogan designed only for politics,” Edwards claimed.
+Democrats claimed that the War on Terror began as a blunder committed by the Bush administration, even an invention of the Bush administration, rather than an actual war that was declared on America by Osama bin Laden and the global forces of Islamofascism.
+This was the point of the celebrated statement that candidate John Edwards made in 2007, during the presidential primary campaign: “The war on terror is a slogan designed only for politics,” Edwards claimed.
 “It is not a strategy to make America safe.
 It’s a bumper sticker, not a plan.”
 And further: “We need a post-Bush, post-9-11, post-Iraq military that is mission-focused on protecting Americans from 21st century threats, not misused for discredited ideological purposes.
 By framing this as a war, we have walked right into the trap the terrorists have set—that we are engaged in some kind of clash of civilizations and a war on Islam.”

 The same point had been made by the billionaire Democrat financier George Soros a year earlier.
 In a Wall Street Journal article, he explained that the War on Terror was “a misleading figure of speech [which] applied literally has unleashed a real war fought on several fronts—Iraq, Gaza, Lebanon, Afghanistan, Somalia—a war that has killed thousands of innocent civilians and enraged millions around the world . . .
 [W]e can escape it only if we Americans repudiate the war on terror as a false metaphor.”